Scott Baio Calls Children’s Author Laurel Snyder ‘Vile’ On Twitter

 The former Happy Days star posted the tweet after Snyder reportedly spoke at his daughter’s private school in California on Monday, the Atlanta Journal Constitution reported.

-In his tweet, Baio, 58, said Snyder spoke to children at the school and then asked his followers to “see how she teaches her children to hate and disrespect people like @realDonaldTrump and @FLOTUS” followed by the hashtags classless and trash.
-He also included screenshots of some of some of Snyder’s older Twitter posts in which she expressed discontent with President Donald Trump.
+In his tweet, Baio, 58, said Snyder spoke to children at the school and then told his followers to “see how she teaches her children to hate and disrespect people like @realDonaldTrump and @FLOTUS” followed by the hashtags “classless” and “trash.”
+He also included screenshots of some of Snyder’s older Twitter posts in which she expressed discontent with President Donald Trump.

 In one of the tweets Baio referenced, Snyder said that Trump’s State of the Union address was “mostly echoes of the Holocaust.”
-In another post, the author likened watching the address to a sporting event, where she and her family would have orange drinks and eat Cheetos, adding the her boys would only watch the event if they were allowed to eat Cheetos.
+In another post, the author likened watching the address to a sporting event, where she and her family would have orange drinks and eat Cheetos, adding that her boys would only watch the event if they were allowed to eat Cheetos.

-In other tweets, Snyder said she was having to restrain herself from live tweeting her rage during the address.
-The author also wondered if the president insisted First Lady Melania Trump dyed herself orange so that he “could look normal by comparison.”
+In other tweets, Snyder said she was having to restrain herself from live-tweeting her rage during the address.
+The author also wondered if the president insisted first lady Melania Trump dye herself orange so that he “could look normal by comparison.”

 This vile person spoke to my child and other children today at her school.
 See how she teaches her children to hate and disrespect people like @realDonaldTrump and @FLOTUS !!! #classless #trash @robbystarbuck pic.twitter.com/9F0AgFJLNV